TBro98/QTBroArkApiManager_ServerPlugins/README.md

+# Pause updates！
+I will not maintain the project for the time being

 # ARK-Server-API
 ArkApi is a plugin which allows you to create your own server-side plugins for ARK using C++ language.